| |

 The base of pool noodle halloween candles, with purple glitter candle drips, flameless candles, a rat and vulture.

-Step 8 – Adding the Flameless Votives
+Step 8 – Adding the Flameless Candles

 Creepy Halloween pool noodle candles sitting outside.
 The candles are black with purple glitter wax drips, flameless candles a vulture, and two rats.
 One rat is climbing up the candles.